 Circulate the draft manuscript to all writing group members to solicit input.
 The final draft of the manuscript must be approved by all co-authors before submission to the P&P Committee.

-Submit the final draft manuscript to the P&P Committee for review by email the PA.
+Submit the final draft manuscript to the P&P Committee for review at email@example.com.
 The manuscript will be sent to two committee members for review and will be presented at the next P&P meeting.
-The PA will contact the investigator regarding the committee's decision.7
+P&P@whi.org will contact the investigator regarding the committee's decision.7

 P&P policy requires papers to be published with an appendix acknowledging WHI investigators; please use either the